Cars on the Road: Development

 On December 10, 2020, Pixar announced on Disney Investors Day that an animated series starring Lightning McQueen and Mater traveling the country while meeting friends, new and old, was in development and that it would be released on Disney+ in the fall of 2022.
-It also announced that the series is written by Steve Purcell and produced by Marc Sondheimer, with Purcell, Bobby Podesta and Cars 3 director Brian Fee directing episodes for the series.
+It also announced that the series is written by Steve Purcell (additional screenplay materialist of Cars) and produced by Marc Sondheimer (producer of Miss Fritter's Racing Skoool), with Purcell, Bobby Podesta (supervising animator of Cars 3) and previous Cars franchise director Brian Fee directing episodes for the series.
 According to Sondheimer, the directors worked together to maintain continuity within the series.
 On November 12, 2021, it was announced that the series would be titled Cars on the Road.
 Production for the series took place over 15 months.
 According to Purcell, a few concepts for episodes were unused, though he hoped to use them in a potential second season.

 Writing

 The filmmakers wanted a short-form series because they felt it was the best way to explore the concept of a road trip, while also exploring the relationship between Lightning and Mater, as the producers felt the characters lacked screentime together.
 Each episode features a different tone and genre.
 The concept for the series was suggested by Purcell as the producers brainstormed ideas, having been inspired by a childhood road trip he took with his family; he wanted to explore how Lightning and Mater react to finding themselves in different scenarios.
 Purcell also sought for each episode to have "a totally new sensibility" for which McQueen and Mater would react to.
 According to Purcell, the story for each episode was decided out of a basic scenario, after which the filmmakers pitched concepts that fit within the Cars world and had not been explored before.
 Concepts for the episodes include stories inspired by films such as Mad Max and The Shining.
 For Mater's relationship with his sister, Mato, Podesta drew inspiration from his relationship with his sisters.
 The writers were also deliberatedly vague on Mato's personality beyond her relationship with Mater until the final episode in order to create audience expectation.